RichardMidnight/pi-safe/README.md

    1) Install Raspberry PI OS and PiSafe on an SD card that is large enough to hold some SD image-files.
 32GB or 64GB will do.
 This is your "Master" SD-card.
 Set this aside.

-   2) Install Raspberry PI OS or whatever OS you want on the "Source" SD-card.
+   2) Install Raspberry PI OS or whatever OS you want on the "Project" SD-card.
 Use as small of an SD-card as you can because the entire card is read before it is shrunk and compressed.
 I have been using Sandisk Industrial 8GB cards.
 Make changes, install other software, change the desktop, whatever you want.

-   3) To make an image of the "Source" (8GB) card that you can restore anytime in the future do the following...
+   3) To make an image of the "Project" (8GB) card that you can restore anytime in the future do the following...